hyili/ChatGPTAssistant/README.md

 - Chat with ChatGPT through its API
 - Text2Speech through Google's Text2Speech Service
 - Related tools
-    - sox: play the .mp3 files
+    - sox: play the media files
-    - arecord: record your voices through microphone (ubuntu default toolset)
-    - lame: transform arecord's raw data to .mp3 file

 ## News
 - We can now ask ChatGPT to reset the session for us.
 Therefore it will clear out the current session, preventing spend the quota on unrelated history messages.
+- Use PyAudio instead of using arecord/lame which is only available for specific platform

 ## Attention
 - Whisper would automatically download model for the first time